TimzAjes16/echoID-v2.1-/TESTING_GUIDE.md

 - Check handle is spelled correctly (lowercase)
 - Try mock mode if backend unavailable
 - Check `lib/testUsers.ts` for available users

+**Test User Balances:**
+- Test users have predefined balances in `lib/testUsers.ts`:
+  - `sarah`: 0.1 ETH
+  - `katie`: 0.1 ETH
+  - `mike`: 0 ETH
+- Balances are automatically assigned when logged in as test user
+- Balance shows on Profile screen when logged in as test user
+- Check console logs for balance lookup details

+**Consent Requests Not Showing:**
+- Requests persist across app restarts (stored in SecureStore)
+- If requests not visible, check:
+  1. Console logs: `[RequestsScreen] Request state:` - shows filtering details
+  2. Ensure you're logged in as the recipient (not sender)
+  3. Check `[Store] Loaded X consent requests from storage` on startup
+  4. Verify request was created with correct `counterpartyHandle`

+**Mock Mode:**
+- App automatically uses mock mode if factory address not set
+- Mock mode allows full workflow testing without deployed contract
+- Console shows `[MOCK]` warnings when in mock mode
+- Mock consent IDs and transaction hashes are generated
+- For production, deploy contract and set `EXPO_PUBLIC_FACTORY_ADDRESS`

 ## Additional Resources